SriDharan09/Speech-emotion-Recognition-Deep-learning/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # NOTE:

-!You need to change your Directory path according to your Dataset path location on your PCs.
+!
+You need to change your Directory path according to your Dataset path location on your PCs.

-!You can change the parameters that will give the results according to the paramters.
+!
+You can change the parameters that will give the results according to the paramters.

-!The file will Run in different IDEs but for presentation purpose we used Jupyter Notebook.
+!
+The file will Run in different IDEs but for presentation purpose we used Jupyter Notebook.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------